Thaccus/Starbase-Nav-Suite/README.md

 # Nav-Suite
-In integration and minor tweaking of Archaegeo's Waypointing, Firestar99's Compass, and FixerID's Autopilot
+An integration and minor tweaking of Archaegeo's Waypointing, Firestar99's Compass, and FixerID's Autopilot